 Named by Utah’s Mormon settlers as little Zion, it is easy to see why they mistook this area of South West Utah for some sort of utopia or promise land.
-The area is bewitching and is crowned by the cloven walls of Zion Canyon carved in distant history by the amble of the Virgin River.
-It is on the faces of the Canyons walls, which tower over 2000ft (609m), which you will find Zion’s special offering to the world of climbing.
+Filled with waterfalls and slot canyons, the area is bewitching and is crowned by the cloven walls of Zion Canyon carved in distant history by the amble of the Virgin River.
+It is on the faces of the Canyon’s walls, which tower over 2000ft (609m), which you will find Zion’s special offering to the world of climbing.
 Beware the ascents are for experienced climbers.

 El Capitan, Yosemite Valley, California